TechnologyMan101/linux-mint-setup-script/README.md

 # Documentation

-Version 2.6.1
+Version 3.0

 Supported Linux Mint Versions: 20.x

+**Please Run Script After Following Instructions Here**

-Please install .deb files and files using other types of installation formats using files manually.
+Please install .deb files and files using other types of installation formats using files manually (if you have them).

-Please copy the TTF Essential Font Pack from Extras into `/usr/share/fonts/` Open the file manager as root.
-This is required to perform these actions as this is modifying files on the system level. https://mega.nz/folder/4Rw3xb4K#6VB4b8WRnCUO3UMLNKdVXw
+Please copy the TTF Essential Font Pack from Extras at https://mega.nz/folder/cRZTkAJD#dV8CG6th0a-10Fu6yCG-5Q into `/usr/share/fonts/` Open the file manager as root.
+This is required to perform these actions as this is modifying files on the system level.

-Backup of home folder is for files only.
-Settings must be set manually.
-There are only some special case exceptions to this.

 Please add yourself to `vboxusers` using `sudo usermod -a -G vboxusers $USER` and then reboot.
+Only do this if you have VirtualBox installed.

 Add `rfkill block bluetooth` to Startup Applications if you want to disable Bluetooth on startup.

-Setup Firewall
+Run Script:
+Mark the script as executable by changing it in file properties or running `chmod +x /path/to/file`.
+Then run it in Terminal with `bash /path/to/file`

+# VM Users

+Minimal Install is recommended.
+VM Tools can be found at  https://mega.nz/folder/cRZTkAJD#dV8CG6th0a-10Fu6yCG-5Q in Extras.